Tire Care and Maintenance

-If the Tire Pressure warning indicator displays frequently, contact Tesla to determine if a tire sensor needs to be replaced.
+If the Tire Pressure warning indicator displays frequently, use the mobile app to schedule a service appointment to determine if a tire sensor needs to be replaced.
 If a non-Tesla Service Center repairs or replaces a tire, the tire sensor may not work until Tesla performs the setup procedure.

 Model S has also been equipped with a TPMS malfunction indicator to indicate when the system is not operating properly.

 TPMS malfunctions can occur for a variety of reasons, including installing replacement or alternate tires or wheels that prevent the TPMS from functioning properly.
 Always check the TPMS malfunction indicator light after replacing one or more tires or wheels on your vehicle to ensure that the replacement tires or wheels allow the TPMS to continue to function properly.

 The type of tires that your vehicle is originally equipped with depends on vehicle model and market region.
 It is important to understand the capabilities of your vehicle's tires and whether they are suited for summer, all-season, or winter driving.
 Check the information on the sidewall of a tire for information about a tire's performance characteristics (see Understanding Tire Markings).

 Summer tires and all season tires are designed for maximum dry and wet road performance but are not designed to perform well in winter conditions.
 All-season tires are designed to provide adequate traction in most conditions year-round, but may not provide the same level of traction as winter tires in snowy or icy conditions.
 All-season tires can be identified by “ALL SEASON" and/or "M+S” (mud and snow) on the tire sidewall.